chihyang/CPP_Primer/tools/README.md

 >\[Exer01_01.cpp\]\(Exer01_01.cpp\)

 >##Exercise 1.2
-> Exercise 1.2: Change the program to return -1.
+> Change the program to return -1.
 A return value of -1 is often treated as an indicator that the program failed.
 Recompile and rerun your program to see how your system treats a failure indicator from _main_.

 The string `[Exer01_01.cpp](Exer01_01.cpp)` will be converted to a hyper link by github.
 If there are more than one source files associated with one exercise, they will be separated by " | ":